 In her pension law practice, Fiona provides advice and representation to unions, employees, and pension plan trustees.
 Earlier in her career, she found a way to marry her love of human rights law and pension law through her advocacy for equal pension benefits for same-sex couples, and also has experience conducting large scale, multi-million dollar pension litigation.

 Fiona can often be found speaking at legal conferences or providing training to clients on topical issues.
-She is currently regional coordinator of the Ontario Bar Association’s Constitutional, Civil Liberties and Human Rights section, and is a member of the Canadian Association of Labour Lawyers.
+She is a member of the Canadian Association of Labour Lawyers.

 Outside the office, Fiona is an avid reader, and is never happier than when she is travelling or planning her next trip.